Patient education: Achalasia (Beyond the Basics)

 Barium swallow test — The barium swallow test is a common screening test for achalasia.
 The test involves swallowing a chalky-tasting, thick mixture of barium while x-rays are taken.
 The barium shows the outline of the esophagus and lower esophageal sphincter (LES) (figure 2).
 Characteristic findings of achalasia on barium swallow include a persistently narrowed region at the end of the esophagus (the LES), with a dilated esophagus above the narrowed region.
 The barium swallow may also show spastic contractions in the esophagus above the LES, a condition called “vigorous achalasia”.

-Manometry — Manometry is a test that measures changes in pressures within the esophagus that are caused by the contraction of the muscles that line the esophagus.
+Esophageal manometry (also called esophageal motility study) — Manometry is a test that measures changes in pressures within the esophagus that are caused by the contraction of the muscles that line the esophagus.
 The test involves the passage of a thin tube through the mouth or nose into the esophagus.
 The tube is lined by numerous pressure sensors that convey pressures within the esophagus to a device that records those pressures.
 Patients are usually instructed to have nothing to eat or drink for eight hours before the test, and they are given sips of water to swallow while the tube is in place.

 Manometry is almost always used to confirm the diagnosis of achalasia.
 The test typically reveals three abnormalities in people with achalasia: high pressure in the LES at rest, failure of the LES to relax after swallowing, and an absence of useful (peristaltic) contractions in the lower esophagus.
 The last two features are the most important and are required to make the diagnosis of achalasia.

 Endoscopy — Endoscopy allows the physician to see the inside of the esophagus, LES, and stomach using a thin, lighted, flexible tube.
 Most patients are given sedatives during the endoscopy procedure.
 This test is usually recommended for people with suspected achalasia and is especially useful for detecting other conditions that can mimic achalasia such as cancer of the upper portion of the stomach.
-(See "Patient information: Upper endoscopy (Beyond the Basics)".)
+(See "Patient education: Upper endoscopy (Beyond the Basics)".)

 In people with achalasia, endoscopy often reveals a dilated esophagus that contains retained food; it may also reveal inflammation, small ulcers caused by residual food or pills, and candida (yeast) infection.